 2. They’re easy to use.

-3. They come in various sizes, so you can find the perfect one for your needs.
+3. They come in various sizes, so you can find the right one for your needs.

 4. They’re affordable.